ethereum-optimism/optimism-tutorial/standard-bridge-token/README.md

 `0x2e985AcD6C8Fa033A4c5209b0140940E24da7C5C` Optimism Mainnet

 to deploy a standard token on L2.
-At the end you should get a successful output confirming your token was creagted and the L2 address:
+At the end you should get a successful output confirming your token was created and the L2 address:

 `L2StandardERC20 deployed to: 0x5CFE8703A62E3a80ab7233263C074698b722d48b`